darrahts/uavTestbed/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This work aims to bring a unified framework to data and model management for researchers developing new prognostic technologies.
-A Postgres database schema (tables only - it is left to the researcher how to set up their database for users and access) and an API in MATLAB and Python (release date - tbd).
+This is a complete UAV simulation testbed that is intended to be used with the [data management framework](https://github.com/darrahts/data_management_framework).
+A Postgres database schema and an API in MATLAB / python is used in conjunction.
 This framework will support a wide variety of simulation-based experiments as well as real-world experiments using the same interface.

+This is a Work In Progress [WIP]!
+Updates are being made as of July 15th, 2022.
+Many of these steps may remain out of date for the time being.

 Currenlty we are conducting several run-to-failure experiments in effort to collect telementry and degradation data to facilitate research into deep learning approaches to problems such as remaining useful life (RUL) estimation, fault detection & isolation (FDI), decision making, and others.